KeelanAnderson/PP3-Casino21/README.md

 ### Bugs
 #### solved bugs

-- I really struggled at the end of the project trying to get the game to enter into another round after the first one i tried using too many while loops and wasnt making any progress.
-This was very frustrating and I spoken to my mentor about it.
-He showed me how to use breakpoints and the run and debug section in gitpod so i could see how my code was executing line by line.
+- I really struggled at the end of the project trying to get the game to enter into another round after the first one I tried using too many while loops and wasn't making any progress.
+This was very frustrating and I had spoken to my mentor about it.
+He showed me how to use breakpoints and the run and debug section in gitpod so I could see how my code was executing line by line.
 This was a massive help and a push in the right direction.
-I scraped all the new code i had written and went back to the point in my program that was running smoothly.
+I scraped all the new code I had written and went back to the point in my program that was running smoothly.
 Then executing the code line by line and writing new code as I went.
 I was able to make progress a lot easier and more quickly.
-In future this is how I will write my code, before I was guilty of trying to do to many things at once and makeing a mess of my code.
+In future this is how I'll write my code, before I was guilty of trying to do to many things at once and makeing a mess of my code.
 This is something I need to work on to make life easier.

-- When I first made the game loop into the next round the player and dealer hands werent clearing from the round before.
-This was obviously a problem because we needed to start from scatch for thr next round.
-To solve this Imade the reset function when initialises the hand and deck class instances and also reshiffles the deck.
+- When I first made the game loop into the next round the player and dealer hands weren't clearing from the round before.
+This was obviously a problem because we needed to start from scatch for the next round.
+To solve this I made the reset function when initialises the hand and deck class instances and also reshuffles the deck.
 This function was called before the new game was started and seems to have fixed the problem.

-- when testing the game by playing it I was dealt the rare first hand of double aces which displayed a score of 22 on screen.
+- When testing the game by playing it I was dealt the rare first hand of double aces which displayed a score of 22 on screen.
 I quickly realised I had not called my adjust_aces method at the start of the game and this was a problem.
 I added the adjust_aces method for the player and dealer hands under where I added the cards at the start but the problem was not solved so I added the methods to the start of my hit_or_stay function and this solved the problem.
-I was lucky to have noticed this as the chances of drawing this hand at the beginning of the game are very low and it could have easilt went unoticed.
+I was lucky to have noticed this as the chances of drawing this hand at the beginning of the game are very low and it could have easily went unoticed.

 #### unsolved bugs

 - "You went broke" message printing the same number of times as rounds played.
-I decided to left this untouched for now as I think it looks like a nice feature.
+I decided to leave this untouched for now as I think it looks like a nice feature.

 #### Validator testing
 ##### PEP8